Platform

 OAC — Artists in Communities and Schools Projects

-Supports community-engaged arts projects with Ontario artists and communities
+Support for community-engaged arts projects in Ontario

 Grant and Funding